 Research has indicated that the use of cannabis may help with stabilising blood sugars, preventing nerve inflammation, lowering blood pressure, keeping blood vessels open and improving circulation.

 For people with Type 1 diabetes, clinical studies have shown that CBD can reduce the occurrence and delay the onset of the disease by saving insulin-forming cells from damage so that normal glucose metabolism can occur.
-THC has also been found to suppress the autoimmune response of the disease, reducing the amount of insulin needed during treatment.
+And while our oils don't contain it, THC has also been found to suppress the autoimmune response of the disease, reducing the amount of insulin needed during treatment.

 And in people suffering from Type 2 diabetes, CBD may fix an endocannabinoid imbalance that makes it harder for them to lose weight, as well as help to reduce insulin resistance - the crucial mechanism that causes the disease to progress.